 The master and guest bedrooms were all located on the first floor while the second floor was mostly used as a museum housing Shepherd's prized possessions and gifts that he had received from European nobility.
 A kitchen and servants areas were located below the first floor.
 Each room had its own unique feel and often color scheme.
 Additionally there were rumors of secret passages running throughout the house as well as concealed spaces behind some of the ornate fireplaces.

-Due to his connections, the house became an instant hit with spiritualists in the community.
+Due to his connections, the Villa Montezuma became an instant hit with spiritualists in the community.
 Shepard would hold seances and recitals in his home believing that he had the great ability to channel powerful spirits of the past.
 People would say that it sounded like a whole orchestra was playing when he performed despite there only being one person.

 It is said that he could play the Grand Egyptian March using only his voice and piano.
 He would tell people that he communicated with the spirits of Beethoven, Mozart, Shakespeare, Chopin and Julius Caesar during his seances.

 After Shepard left San Diego in 1889, the house went through multiple owners, all suffering from financial ruin due to the severe downturn of the economy.
 Some chalked up the misfortune to a curse put over the house.

 Several ghosts are claimed to haunt the house, the first being Jesse and the 2nd of a man who hung himself in the observatory tower.
 Occasionally one can hear the piano playing in the dead of the night even though nobody is actually playing.
 Others have said to see the figure of a person hanging in the room where the man killed himself.
 People on tours have reported seeing and feeling things and the stained glass window of Peter Paul Rubens, an artist, is said to have a beard that is slowly graying over time.
 Near one of the corners of the house, plants refuse to grow.